top of page

 Option 2: Course Planning

 Alternatively, students may develop a course plan with sample materials, including a rationale for a specific student population.
-Describe a pedagogical context that your course will address (e.g., teaching English to undocumented adult day workers in a community advocacy center, teaching academic writing in a linked history course, teaching academic English to (non) matriculated students).
+Describe a pedagogical context that your course will address (e.g., teaching English to foreign adult day workers in a community advocacy center, teaching academic writing in a linked history course, teaching academic English to (non) matriculated students).
 Be sure to provide detailed descriptions of the student populations and the course, along with a theoretical analysis and justification for your plan.
 The plan's theoretical analysis and justification must be grounded in the course readings.

 The course plan should include a syllabus with the following elements: a course description, the overall goals and objectives of the course, a schedule of topics, and major assignments.